-, click on your site, then click the Firewall
+Settings, then Sites, click on your site, then click the Firewall tab.

-Note: if you’ve blocked pages, or IPs, or domains, or countries, people visiting them or visiting from blocked things will still be able to see your site and click around.
-Their visits just won’t be collected as data on your Fathom dashboard.
+If you’ve blocked pages, IPs, domains, or countries, visitors coming from those sources will still be able to access and navigate around your site, but their visits just won’t be shown as data in your Fathom dashboard.

 Blocked pages